Stage 2 Lung Cancer

 Stage 2 Lung Cancer Prognosis

-• Patients with multimodal treatment plans (where several treatments are used)
+• Get multimodal therapy (where several treatments are used)

-• Patients with NSCLC, since SCLC grows and spreads faster
+• Have NSCLC, since SCLC grows and spreads faster

 Stage 2 Lung Cancer Survival Rate

-A survival rate is the number of patients still alive a set period of time after a diagnosis.
-Stage 2 lung cancer patients have higher survival rates than those with more advanced lung cancer.
+Survival rate is the number of patients still alive a set period of time after a diagnosis.

 Did You Know?

-Individual survival rates vary depending on factors such as age, health, and lung cancer treatment types.
-Talk to your oncology provider to learn more about your survival rate.
+Lung cancer survival rates vary depending on factors like your age, health, and treatments used.
+Talk to your oncology (cancer) doctor to get a better idea of your projected survival rate.

 Stage 2 Lung Cancer FAQs